 Public Hearing

 DEQ held one public hearing.
-DEQ received no comments at the hearing.
-Later sections of this document include a summary of the seven comments received during the open public comment period, DEQ’s responses, and a list of the commenters.
+It received no comments at the hearing.
+Later sections of this document include a summary of the seven comments received during the open public comment period, DEQ’s responses and a list of the commenters.
 Original comments are on file with DEQ.

-Presiding Officers’ Record
+Presiding Officer’s Record

 Hearing 1